How to Install Clear Bra on Car: A Comprehensive Kit Guide

 Once you’ve prepared every tool you’ll be needing, you can start the process by spraying your soap solution onto the area of your vehicle where the film will be applied.
-But, it must be remembered that you have to spray some on your hands as well to avoid disturbing the adhesive side of the film.
+You must be remember that you have to spray some on your hands as well to avoid disturbing the adhesive side of the film.

 Right after this, you can start positioning it down to your vehicle.
-Be careful not to let the film to fold over or else the adhesive will stick to itself.
-One reminder, for areas that require large pieces like the edge of the hood and the bumper of the vehicle, it’s best to have some around that’ll help you.
+Be careful not to let the film fold over or else the adhesive will stick to itself.
+One reminder, for areas that require large pieces like the edge of the hood, it’s best to have some around that’ll help you.

 After the film has been placed on the car, it should be able to move freely.
 Should there be any areas that feel like they are sticking down to the car, just peel off its edge and spray more solution.

 Afterwards, spray another layer of solution on the clear bra.
 It will act as a lubricant as you remove the bubbles out with a squeegee.
 Once you feel comfortable with the placement of the paint protection film, you can go ahead and remove the bubbles with your sponge!
 Remember to start in the middle and to press hard enough to remove all the water and moisture out.